vgmr/gams-docs/docs/index.md

-# GAMS User Manual.
+# GAMS User Manual

 ## Dashboard

-> The entry point of GAMS is the dashboad, it includes all the available widget granted to the connected user.
+> The entry point of GAMS is the dashboad, it includes all the available widgets granted to the connected user.
 ![alt](./images/dashboard.png)